seantiz/seantiz/README.md

 </p>

 <p align="center">
-  Despite whatever those interests might make me sound like here, I was never good at algebra or maths when younger.
-I'm just heavily motivated by helping people save time and the maths happens to save a LOT of it, when you know how!
+  Despite whatever those interests might make me sound like here, I was never good at algebra when younger.
+I'm just heavily motivated by helping people save time, and the maths helps to save a LOT of it, when you know how!
 </p>